-    David Shiner is a senior professor at Shimer College (“the Great Books College of Chicagoland”) where he has taught for the past 40 years and also served several terms as Dean of the College.
-Throughout his career, Mr. Shiner has helped intellectually curious individuals master classic works from all areas of liberal studies — including philosophy, literature, music, sociology and biology — and he regularly receives outstanding course evaluations that emphasize both his understanding of the texts and his ability to bring out the best in students.
+David Shiner is an retired professor at Shimer College (now the Shimer Great Brooks School at North Central College), where he taught for 40 years and served several terms as Dean of the College.
+Throughout his teaching career, Mr. Shiner has helped intellectually curious individuals master classic works from all areas of liberal studies — including philosophy, literature, music, sociology and biology — and he regularly receives outstanding course evaluations that emphasize both his understanding of the texts and his ability to bring out the best in students.
 Mr. Shiner brings to his classes a love of ideas and a penchant for helping adults from all walks of life develop their ability to subject every text to careful critical scrutiny.

 Sara MacDonald is an award-winning professor at St. Thomas University in New Brunswick, Canada where she founded a Great Books program in 2002 that she directed until 2015 and in which she continues to teach.
 Known for a teaching style that promotes lively, penetrating discussions through a blend of intellectual rigor, Socratic humility and a quirky sense of humor, Ms. MacDonald’s courses generally focus on the ways in which great works of philosophy and literature can help illuminate perennial themes and questions of human life.
 In addition to her teaching, Ms. MacDonald researches and writes about political philosophy, with an emphasis on ethics, freedom and human rights.
 Ms. MacDonald received her graduate education in political science at Fordham University and her undergraduate education at St. Thomas University.